flomesh-io/pipy/README.md

 # Pipy

-Pipy is a cloud-native programmable network proxy.
+Pipy is a programmable network proxy for the cloud, edge and IoT.
 Written in C++, Pipy is extremely lightweight and fast.
 It's also programmable by using PipyJS, a tailored version of the standard JavaScript language.

 ## Why Pipy?